The online Comment window has expired

 • 10160010633602698

-Cate Calson over 2 years ago
+Cate Calson almost 3 years ago

 As an Alameda Resident of 30 years I am concerned about the Homeless Crisis.
 We must evolve our community for this ever growing challenge with thoughtful, responsible policies grounded in data.
 Our senior population alone is predicted to increase 198% from 2010-2060.